eclipse-archived/smarthome/extensions/binding/org.eclipse.smarthome.binding.tradfri/README.md

 The gateway requires a `host` parameter for the hostname or IP address and a `code`, which is the security code that is printed on the bottom of the gateway.
 Optionally, a `port` can be configured, but any standard gateway uses the default port 5684.

-The devices require only a single parameter, which is their instance id.
+The devices require only a single (integer) parameter, which is their instance id.
 Unfortunately, this is not displayed anywhere in the IKEA app, but it seems that they are sequentially numbered starting with 65537 for the first device.
 If in doubt, use the auto-discovered things to find out the correct instance ids.

 ## Channels